bwoods/Architecture/src/reducer/README.md

 }
 ```

-The `reduce` method’s first responsibility is to mutate the feature’s current state given an action.
+The `reduce` method’s first responsibility is to mutate the feature’s current state given an `action`.
 Its second responsibility is to trigger effects that feed their actions back into the system.
 Currently `reduce` does not need to run any effects so `_effects` goes unused.

 If the action does need side effects, then more would need to be done.
 For example, if `reduce` always maintained an even number for the `State`, then each `Increment` and `Decrement` would need an effect to follow:[^actually…]